 MOPS (Mothers of Preschoolers) Groups

-MOPS programming is available at churches throughout the Chicagoland area.
-Infants, toddlers, and preschoolers welcome.
+MOPS programming is available at churches throughout the Western suburbs.
+Infants, toddlers, and preschoolers are welcome and these groups often form playgroups.
 You may also find MOMSNext groups for families with school-aged children.

 - Elmhurst Christian Reformed Church

 - Gary United Methodist (Wheaton)

 - First Presbyterian Church of Glen Ellyn